 Analyzing Goldman Sachs Group's Unusual Options Activity

-On Monday, shares of Goldman Sachs Group (NYSE:GS) saw unusual options activity.
-After the option alert, the stock price moved down to $349.71.
+Goldman Sachs Group (NYSE:GS) shares experienced unusual options activity on Friday.
+The stock price moved down to $372.26 following the option alert.

 - Sentiment: BEARISH